diegopliebana/diegopliebana.github.io/_projects/gvgai.md

 GVGAI introduced one of the first benchmark environments specifically designed for <strong>General Video Game Playing</strong>.
 Unlike traditional Game AI research, which often focuses on a single game, GVGAI evaluates an agent's ability to perform well across a large collection of games featuring different mechanics, objectives, dynamics and visual styles.

 The framework is based on the <strong>Video Game Description Language (VGDL)</strong>, allowing new games to be created quickly while maintaining a common interface for AI agents.
-This combination of diversity and standardisation made GVGAI one of the most widely used benchmarking platforms in academic Game AI research.
+This combination of diversity and standardisation made GVGAI a widely used benchmarking platforms in academic Game AI research.

 ---